JoshuaGee-bit/AXIA-AFRICA-EXCEL-PROJECT-REPORT-/README.md

 On the rating column, I observed that there was a spelling error with the word “Excellent” which was spelt “Excelent”, in addition there was an error in imputing the price per unit some cells had ‘inf’ which was a text, it was replaced with a null value ‘$0.00’.
 I used the find and select tab on the home tab, it displayed a space where I could type the what I was looking for and what to replace it with.
 At the Rating column, I observed that there were some entries that were made and doesn’t corelate with a rating (Excellent, good, average, poor) I replaced them with ‘not given’
 After which I trimmed the price per unit column to eliminate unwanted spaces, by using the =trim(clean(H2:H29)).
 I also converted the date column to a short date format.

+### 7. Validate data to be sure it is thoroughly clean.
+I ensured all data were appropriately cleaned and contained meaningful information ready for analysis and reporting.

+## Summary
+I was able to autofit columns and rows to ensure visibility, identify and remove duplicate values, trim extra spaces, eliminate blank cells, correct errors and to convert data into table.
+This was done by using the appropriate excel functions ranging from sorting and filtering, remove duplicates, text and logical functions.